Sen. Bob Menendez traded power for gold, cash, prosecutor alleges

 The trial stems from charges lodged against the three-term senator last fall when Menendez held a powerful post as chairman of the Senate Foreign Relations Committee.

-He was forced to quit that job after his arrest, but he resisted calls for his resignation, saying he'll run as an independent this year if he runs at all.
+He was forced to quit as chairman after his arrest, but he resisted calls for his resignation, saying he'll run as an independent this year if he runs at all.

+Menendez has held public office continuously since 1986, serving as a state legislator before 14 years as a U.S. congressman.
+In 2006, then-Gov. Jon Corzine appointed Menendez to the Senate seat he vacated when he became governor.

-A jury chosen in the afternoon was introduced to the case by a prosecutor who said the trial was about a “public official who put his own interests above his duty to the people.”
+A jury chosen over three days was told by a prosecutor that the trial was about a “public official who put his own interests above his duty to the people.”

 “This is Robert Menendez, U.S. senator from New Jersey," Pomerantz said as she pointed to the 70-year-old man.
 “And he was entrusted with making big decisions, including decisions that affected this country’s national security.
 He was also corrupt.”

-Repeatedly, the prosecutor mentioned gold bars, cash and a car as bribes leading to criminal charges including bribery, fraud, extortion, obstruction of justice and acting as a foreign agent of Egypt.

-She said the FBI found gold bars and over $400,000 in cash in the Menendez home “in a safe, in jacket pockets, in shoes, all over the house.”
+Charges of bribery, fraud, extortion, obstruction of justice and acting as a foreign agent of Egypt were lodged against Menendez after the FBI in 2022 found gold bars and over $400,000 in cash in the Menendez home “in a safe, in jacket pockets, in shoes, all over the house,” the prosecutor said.

 Pomerantz said Daibes, in part, delivered gold bars and cash to Menendez and his wife to get the senator to help him secure a multimillion-dollar deal with a Qatari investment fund by acting in ways favorable to Qatar’s government.

-She also said Menendez did things benefiting Egyptian officials in exchange for bribes from Hana as the businessman secured a lucrative deal with the Egyptian government to certify imported meat met Islamic dietary requirements.
+She also said Menendez did things benefiting Egyptian officials in exchange for bribes from Hana as the businessman secured a lucrative deal with the Egyptian government to certify that imported meat met Islamic dietary requirements, even though he had no experience in the business.

-After the jury was sent home for the day, the defense requested a mistrial, claiming the government went too far in its opening statement.
+After the jury went home, the defense requested a mistrial, claiming the government went too far in its opening statement.
 The judge denied it.

-During her opening, Pomerantz said Nadine Menendez has known the three businessmen for many years, and Weitzman said Menendez has known Daibes for decades as well.
+During her opening, Pomerantz said Nadine Menendez has known the businessmen for many years.
+Weitzman said Menendez had known Daibes for decades.

-The prosecutor said the corruption scheme began in 2018, soon after the couple began dating that year.
+The prosecutor said the corruption scheme began in 2018, soon after the couple began dating.

-She said Hana was a failed businessman who knew nothing about the business of Halal meat certification when he was awarded the monopoly through favors Menendez did for the government of Egypt.

-Pomerantz said Hana recruited the deep-pocketed Daibes because the cash-strapped Hana was unable to deliver on bribery promises.
+Pomerantz said Hana recruited the deep-pocketed Daibes because the cash-strapped Hana was unable to quickly afford bribes.

 Weitzman called Menendez “an American patriot” and prosecutors “dead wrong.”